shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### How javascript works?
 Everything in JavaScript execution happens inside the box like container named as execution context.

-There are 2 components in execution context in which first is  `Memory(variable enviornment)` in which variables and funcition declarations are done where in second componen named as `Code(thread of execution)` javaScript code executes line by line synchronously.
+There are 2 components in execution context in which first is  `Memory(variable enviornment)` in which variables and funcition declarations are done where in second component named as `Code(thread of execution)` javaScript code executes line by line synchronously.

 <img src="./exe-context.png" alt="exe-context.png">